 The NINJA Only Path is the same as above – take Intense Notes over your NINJA Sparring videos or the NINJA Book.

 Olga Timirgalieva (Roger + NINJA)

 “NINJA MCQ – A must!
 Solving through all of the MCQ, understanding solutions, and adding new information nuggets to your notes — absolutely critical.
 With the NINJA Notes, I printed out the notes and used them as a knowledge check closer to the exam.
 Information is high-level, so you can quickly run through and get a comfort level on what you should go back to review in detail.
 NINJA Audio is nice to use during the commute or if you are an auditory learner.
 The Audio MCQ is nice to keep you engaged.”

 Hammer Non-Stop MCQ (from your “main” course CPA Test Bank or NINJA MCQ).

-NINJA CPA Review as a Supplement Path: If this is your first time taking this exam, then do Non-Stop MCQ with your CPA Test Bank, and then in the review phase (A – All Comes Together), then you switch to NINJA and work backward, beginning with your weakest topic.
+If this is your first time taking this exam, do Non-Stop MCQ with your CPA Test Bank, and then in the review phase (A – All Comes Together), switch to NINJA and work backward, beginning with your weakest topic.

 If this is a retake OR you've found yourself memorizing your course questions, then switch 100% over to NINJA MCQ for this phase.
 When it comes time to do the SIMS, switch back and forth according to which software you like better.